 Wild Camping In Greece: Donoussa Island

 This summer you decided to wild camping in Greece, in a beach on a dreamy island, but you still don’t know where.
 Ever heard about Donoussa?
 Prepare yourself because after this article, this small Greek island will be your next travel destination!
 We spend there 22 days in August 2019 doing wild camping, and yes it was one of the most memorable experiences we had.
 We decided to camp in two different beaches in the island of Donoussa and we have to say that waking up in front of such a clear blue sea is priceless.
+If you want to know more about Greek islands, check out this guide: it really made the difference for us!
 The time we spent there really changed us and we advise everybody to do free camping in Greece at least once in life.
 So, if you are wondering if it’s allowed to place your tent in amazing areas around Greece, here you’ll find all the answers to your questions.

 How to Do Wild Camping in Greece

 If around Europe free camping is mostly illegal, in Greece is tolerated.
 This means that it is not allowed, but a lot of people are doing it, especially Greeks.
 During summer all Greek islands are stormed by free campers with their tent ready to spend some night in amazing beaches with the best view on the sea.
 And all this, for free.
-If you want to know how we choose the island where to camp and where we bought our camping’s essentials, give a look at our ultimate guide for wild camping.
+An important thing to know before wild camping is that you’ll need a backpack.
+If you don’t own one yet, it’ll be really hard for you to reach wild camping spots with a normal luggage.
+We’re using this backpack since 2 years and it’s perfect whether you want wild camping or travel as a digital nomad.
 We have to specify a thing: there are two different types of wild camping in Greece.
 The first one is controlled free camping, this means you’re allowed to place your tent only in a determined place.
 On the other hand, you’ll have some comforts, for example toilets, showers and a taverna.
 The second option is uncontrolled wild camping.
 In this option , you’ll be free to camp pretty much everywhere you want, but you won’t have electricity, water and toilets.
 We experienced both types of camping and we can’t wait to share our experience with you.
 Are you ready?
 Keep on reading!